 - Then these sound vibrations pass to fluid present in the cochlea, Then this fluid bend the tiny hair cells receptors, that later trigger electrical signals in the auditory nerve, that travel to your brain.

-In case of loud noise, the intensity of vibration got increased which cause the motion of fluid in the cochlea.
-And it result in breaking of the hair cells.
+In the case of loud noise, the intensity of vibration got increased which cause the motion of fluid in the cochlea.
+And it results in breaking of the hair cells.
 As we all know our hair cells are not replaceable.
 Also, if the hair cells got damaged then there is no way of going back.

 These hair cells are not useful in triggering the electric signals to the brain which result in hearing impairment.
 Noises of any kind whether its loud such as gunshot or short noises can lead to your hair cell damage.
 At last, your brain starts translating these signals into sound which we hear and understand.

 Who is affected by NIHL